RedLeopard/Store-merch-architecture/security/iam-roles.md

 # IAM / Identity

-- Use OIDC from GitHub Actions to Azure/GCP (no static keys).
+- Use workload identity federation to avoid static credentials.
-- Separate producer/consumer service accounts; least privilege on topics.
+- Separate service accounts for producers and consumers.
-- Key management via Key Vault / Secret Manager; periodic rotation.
+- Apply least-privilege roles at topic and DB levels.